-With over 2,000 miles of trails, the 6 million acre Adirondack Park provides some great hiking and climbing opportunities.
-For more details and a resource for hiking in the ADKs, check out the Adirondack Mountain Club.
+With over 2,000 miles of trails, the 6 million acre park provides some great hiking and climbing opportunities.
+For more details and a resource for hiking in the Adirondack Mountains, check out the Adirondack Mountain Club.

 There are several small ponds and lakes throughout the Adirondacks, which provide endless opportunities for canoeing and kayaking.
 Check out the list of places we frequently visit to paddle.

 Enjoy the extraordinary landscape; whether it’s on a windy back road or a dirt trail in the deep wilderness.
 There are also several annual events to take part in including the Black Fly Challenge and Whiteface Uphill Bike Race.

 - 2015 Calendar

 - Whitewater Rafting

 The 2015 edition of the Pure Adirondacks calendar is now available for purchase online.
 This calendar includes various photographs from the adventures of the PureADK Team around the park.
 All photos are the work of Evan Williams Photography.

 On April 19th, we got a group together and went rafting on the Hudson River with Wild Waters.
 As always, the water was very cold, but worth it for the stronger rapids in the spring.

 On April 12th, we spent the day on the slopes of Gore Mountain.
 The sun was shining and the snow coverage was still great!
 Not to mention, it was also time to break out the t-shirt and shorts.

 A spring hike up St. Regis Mountain.
 The fire tower is current closed to the public, but will be reopened following restoration work in late 2014.